awslabs/LISA/lib/docs/config/model-management-ui.md

 - Document schedule configurations for operational handoff

 #### Schedule Design
-- Use meaningful time buffers (minimum 2-hour duration requirement exists for good reason)
+- Use meaningful time buffers like a minimum of 2-hours between starting and stopping within a single day
 - For operations spanning midnight, split schedules across consecutive days (e.g., Monday 21:00-23:59, Tuesday 00:00-03:00)
 - Plan for holiday and special event schedule modifications
 - Implement gradual rollout of new schedules across model fleet